gesslar/glpu/doc/wiki/docs/daemon_function/github_issues.md

 * `string title` - The title of the issue
 * `string body` - The body of the issue
 * `mixed callback` - The callback function to call when the request is complete

+### Returns

+mixed - Returns 1 if the request was successful, a string if there was an error.

 ### Description